-Wouldn’t it be great if you could publish a new post on your WordPress site, and the following would then take place … all from your URL:
+Wouldn’t it be great if after publishing a new page on your website, the following happened … all from your page URL:

-- Users could easily understand what the content was about,
+- Users could understand what the page is about,

-- Every single content item published on your website or blog would have its own unique ID, making your site easier to manage.
+- Every single post created on your site would have its own unique ID, making your content easier to manage.

 How To Set Up And Use WordPress Permalinks

-A permalink is the permanent URL to an individual post, category, or other taxonomy (a way to group things together) like archives.
+Permalinks are the permanent URLs to an individual post, category, or other taxonomy (a way to group things together) like archives.

-A permalink is the web address that other people use to link to your posts or sections of your site or the links you send in emails pointing readers to posts on your site.
-Some people also call permalinks “pretty” URLs.
+A permalink is the URL that others will use to link to articles or sections of your site or the links you send in emails pointing readers to a particular item of content on your website.
+Permalinks are also referred to as “pretty” URLs.

-Hopefully, you probably know that, WordPress is one of the best CMS applications available when it comes to publishing search engines optimized content.
+Hopefully, you are probably aware by now that, WordPress is one of the best CMS tools available when it comes to SEO.

-If you are looking to optimize the SEO aspect of your site or blog, then you should not ignore the importance of your site’s URLs.
-Google places considerable weight on the structure of your site’s URLs when indexing site pages.
+If you focus on the SEO aspect of your website, then you cannot ignore the importance of its URLs.
+Google places considerable weight on the URL structure of a site.

-Permalinks can be used to turn links on your site into memorable and more “search engine friendly” URLs.
+Permalinks can be used to turn links on your site into “prettier” and more “search engine friendly” URLs.
 Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s review why you should use permalinks when publishing content in WordPress.
+Now … let’s see why you may need to set up permalinks when publishing content in WordPress.

-Typically, a default WordPress installation uses a URL-naming structure for your posts that isn’t very search engine friendly and looks like this …
+Normally, a default WordPress installation uses a URL structure for your posts that isn’t very search engine friendly and looks like this …

-As you can see from the screenshot image below taken directly from Google search results, many WordPress site owners haven’t configured their sites to publish search optimized content …
+As the screenshot from Google search listings below shows, many WordPress site owners have not yet configured their sites to publish search optimized content …

-Although these sites are getting their content indexed on search engines, many site owners are potentially missing out on additional SEO benefits.
+Although Google is clearly still indexing the above sites, these site owners are missing out on additional SEO benefits.

-To get the best possible SEO benefit out of using and improve your site’s rankings, you should configure your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless characters.
+To get the greatest SEO benefit from using and improve your site’s traffic results, you should set up your permalinks structure to make it more SEO-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.

-WordPress offers you the ability to create a custom URL structure for your published and archived posts, so your content can easily go from something that is non-SEO friendly like this …
+WordPress allows you to create a custom URL structure for your published and archived posts, so your content can go from this …

 To this …

-In this step-by-step tutorial, you will learn how to set up the Permalinks section of your WordPress site to display posts with SEO-friendly URLs instead of the default linking structure and help every new post you publish automatically get better indexing in Google.
+In this step-by-step tutorial, you will learn how to set up your WordPress permalinks to display posts using SEO-friendly URLs instead of the default linking structure and help every new post you publish automatically get better indexing results in Google.

 In your WordPress dashboard select, Settings > Permalinks …